futoin/specs/draft/ftn16_cid_tool.md

     * .listenAddress - address to bind services by default
     * .autoServices - map of lists, to be auto-generated in deployment process
         * .maxMemory - maximal memory per instance (for deployment config)
+        * .maxCpuCount - maximal CPU count an instance can use (for multiCore)
         * .maxClients - expected number of clients the instance can handle
         * .socketType - one of .entryPoints[.entryPoint].socketTypes
         * .socketAddr - assigned socket address, if applicable